-Who provides police and fire protections and how close?
+Who provides police and fire protection and how close?

-Charlotte County EMS, fir , and police There is a fire station within a mile of the entrance to Lake Babcock Drive.
+Charlotte County EMS, fire, and police.
+There is a fire station within a mile of the entrance to Lake Babcock Drive.
 We are putting in a sheriff substation.

 What are the taxes?